-It is the policy and commitment of First City Art Center that it does not discriminate on the basis of race, age, gender expression, sexual orientation, color, sex, national origin, physical or mental disability or religion in any of its activities or operations.
+It is the policy and commitment of First City Art Center that it does not discriminate on the basis of race, color, age, gender identity or expression, sexual orientation, national origin, physical or mental disability, veteran status, or religion in any of its activities or operations.

-First City Art Center is a hands-on community art center that engages the imagination, inspires creative exploration, and cultivates economic and cultural growth.
+First City Art Center is a hands-on visual art center for the community that engages the imagination, inspires creative exploration, and cultivates economic and cultural growth.

 FCAC is actively involved in bringing art, culture, and entertainment to the people of Pensacola and the Gulf Coast region.
 Every day, we achieve our mission while we work diligently toward our vision.
 We bring people together to learn from each other, and in the creative process, we unlock profound accomplishments though our ongoing collaborative work in the arts.